radumas/bikeways4everybody/bike_infra_data.md

  - add layers list
  - match project CRS

-Then I exported it, and copied the exported data `.js` file to the project's `data` folder as well as a number of other `.css` and `.js` files:
+Then I exported it, and copied the exported data `.js` file to the project's `data` folder as well as a number of other `.css` and `.js` files
- -